craftcms/commerce/docs/shipping.md

 ### Order Contents

-In addition to the shipping zone and shipping category matching, various order information can be used to determine a match of the rule.
-For example: Order cost, order item quantity, and total order weight.
+In addition to the shipping zone and shipping category matching, various order information can be used to determine a match of the rule, such as order cost, order item quantity, and total order weight.

 ## Shipping Rule Conditions

 ### Shipping Zone

-This condition is met if the order's shipping address falls within this zone.
+This condition is met if the order’s shipping address falls within this zone.

 ### Minimum Order Quantity

 This condition is met if the order has at least a certain number of items.

 ### Maximum Order Quantity

 This condition is met if the order quantity does not exceed a certain number of items.

 ### Minimum Order Total Price

 This condition is met if the total order price is at least a certain amount.

 ### Maximum Order Total Price

 This condition is met if the total order price is no more than a certain amount.

 ### Minimum Order Total Weight

 This condition is met if the total order weight is at least a certain amount.

 ### Maximum Order Total Weight

 This condition is met if the total order weight is no more than a certain amount.

 ### Shipping Categories

 For each shipping categories, this rule can allow, disallow, or require certain products to match this rule.

 ## Shipping Rule Costs

 ### Base Rate

 Set a base shipping rate for the order as a whole.
 This is a shipping cost added to the order as a whole and not to a single line item.

 ### Minimum Rate

 The minimum the person should spend on shipping.

 ### Maximum Base Rate

 The maximum the person should spend on shipping after adding up the base rate plus all item level rates.

 ### Item level rates:

 ### Default Per Item Rate

 Set a per order item shipping rate.

 ### Default Item Weight Rate

-Cost per whole unit of the store's dimension units.
+Cost per whole unit of the store’s dimension units.
 For example, if you set your dimension unit option to Kilos, and your product weight was 1.4Kg, and you enter 1 as the item weight rate, then the price will be $1.4

 ### Default Percentage Item Price Rate

 The amount based on a percentage of items cost.

 In addition to the default item level rates, you can override the default values with shipping category specific per item, weight, and percentage rates.